kabisa/terraform-datadog-kafka/README.md

 # Terraform module for Datadog Kafka

+This module contains both Kafka specific monitors and system monitors from our system module.

 This module is part of a larger suite of modules that provide alerts in Datadog.
 Other modules can be found on the [Terraform Registry](https://registry.terraform.io/search/modules?namespace=kabisa&provider=datadog)